BlueAnt1/puzzle-coding/Sources/PuzzleCoding/Documentation.docc/CellContentTransform.md

-# Offset Grid Transform
+# Cell Content Transform

-Transform grid content using offsets.
+Transform cell content into an integer.

 ## Overview